How To Choose the Right Size Toilet Flapper

 Enter a zip below and get matched to top-rated pros near you.

-Toilet flappers are rubber or plastic discs inside your toilet tanks that let water flow out of the tank and into the toilet bowl when you flush.
-They have to fit securely in order to keep water from continuously leaking into the bowl between flushes.
-That’s why the question “what size toilet flapper do I need?” is an important one to answer correctly.
-Here, we explain how to tell the difference between the options and how to measure to get the right size.
+Toilet flappers are rubber or plastic discs inside your toilet tank that let water flow out of the tank and into the toilet bowl when you flush.
+They have to fit securely to keep water from continuously leaking into the bowl between flushes.
+That’s why finding the right size toilet flapper for your toilet is essential to keeping it in working order.
+Here, we explain how to tell the difference between flapper options and how to measure for one.

 What Size Toilet Flapper Do I Need?

 Now that you know what a toilet flapper is, it’s time to talk about size.
 Toilet flappers come in two sizes: 2 inches and 3 inches.
 Of the two, the most common flapper is the 2-inch diameter, which is also referred to as the standard size.
-Approximately 80 percent of toilets use a standard flapper.
-Three-inch flappers, or large flappers, fit the remaining 20 percent of toilets.
+Approximately 80% of toilets use a standard flapper.
+Three-inch flappers, or large flappers, fit the remaining 20% of toilets.

 The size of the toilet flapper is determined by the diameter (measured distance across the widest part) of the ball that fits into the flush valve opening at the bottom of your toilet tank.
 Since that ball fits securely inside the drain valve opening, you can also calculate the size you need by measuring the diameter of that flush valve hole.